 Yarmolenko's 35mm film camera was found in the trunk of her car with no film in it and the counter advanced to two exposures.
 During closing arguments in Carver's trial, the prosecution theorized that those two snapshots were the motivation for Yarmolenko's killer to attack and that the killer must have removed the film to hide what it contained.
 However, the instructor for the photography class in which Yarmolenko was enrolled was quoted in a Gaston Gazette article saying that film must have been removed first and then the shutter button pressed afterward, since removal of film re-sets the counter to zero.
 Three other experienced 35mm photographers confirmed to the author of this site that the counter is zeroed every time the back cover of a 35mm camera is opened to remove film, and this author has access to a 35mm camera which she has viewed operating in this manner.
 Had any killer wanted to eliminate evidence of photos, he would probably have just taken the camera.
 Because the camera was found in the trunk, it is likely that the camera was never used at the scene.
 This theory is confirmed by the fact that no DNA or fingerprints were found on the camera, not even Yarmolenko's own.

 No sexual assault or robbery took place, which leaves question of a motive.
 Carver's and Cassada's fishing spot was obscured by trees, preventing them from seeing her arriving.
 No footprints or tire tracks were recorded that linked the fishermen to the scene.
-In addition to an unclear motive, rumors exist that the jetskiers who found Yarmolenko's body privately admitted to having seen Yarmolenko splashing around in the water alone prior to her death.
+In addition to an unclear motive, rumors exist that one of the jetskiers who found Yarmolenko's body privately admitted to having seen Yarmolenko splashing around in the water alone prior to her death.
 They have denied it to media when asked.
 See our timeline and scene findings page for more information about the jetskiers and their conflicting testimonies on the witness stand.

 First Responders Mentioned Suicide